therabidbanana/playdate-fennel-starter/README.md

 ## Build Limitations

 * Love cannot play sounds encoded in wav format for playdate, re-encode as ogg for better compatibility.
-* .fnt files are still manually built
+* Love cannot use playdate formatted .fnt files - there is a build step to convert to .bmfnt files (Playbit library)

 # Build Process